 The SAP team identifies students, determines whether their problem lies within the responsibility of the school to address and makes recommendations to assist students and families remove barriers to learning.
 When a problem lies beyond the scope of the school, the SAP team, including the community agency liaison, will assist the parent and student to identify appropriate services within the community and school to address the issues and work toward improvement.

-Staff of the Addiction Medicine Services of Western Psychiatric Institute and Clinic of UPMC.
-We are PA Commonwealth approved Student Assistance Trainers who have been training schools and other professions in SAP for more than 30 years.
+Staff of the Addiction Medicine Services of UPMC Western Psychiatric Hospital.
+We are Pennsylvania Approved SAP Trainers who have been training schools and other professions in SAP for more than 30 years.
 Our team of professional educators, clinicians and preventionists bring school and agency personnel high quality initial and advanced training as well as ongoing coaching that is designed to help teams function effectively.
 Our goal is to help schools build sustainable systems for addressing student learning barriers in the best way possible.

 We currently offer the following courses and training for school personnel including teachers, nurses, school liaisons, administrators, clinical staff, and probation officers.

 If you have questions about any of our training courses, please call 412-235-5377.

 Staff Development Center

 Butler, PA 16001

 Pittsburgh, PA 15238